 You must agree to sign this statement at the time of adoption.

-How much does it cost to adopt a wild horse or burro?
+How much does it cost to adopt or purchase a wild horse or burro?

 The minimum or base adoption fee for each wild horse or burro is $125.
 Mares and jennies (female burros) adopted with their unweaned foal are $250.
-Most adoptions use competitive bidding to establish the adoption fee.
 The base adoption fee applies to adoptions using a lottery draw or a first-come, first-served method.
-Since March 1997, when competitive bid regulations were approved, the average adoption fee has remained around $125 per animal.
-Some animals do adopt for a higher amount during the competitive process, but the average remains within the $125.
+Some adoptions use competitive bidding to establish the adoption fee.
+Some animals, primarily trained or gentled animals, adopt for a higher amount during the competitive bidding process, but the fee to adopt untrained animals averages approximately $125.

 Have the wild horses and burros received any medical treatment?

-The BLM vaccinates, worms, and freezemarks all of the wild horses and burros it offers for adoption while a veterinarian provides necessary pre-adoption medical care.
-The BLM will provide you with a record of the adopted animal’s medical history, including a negative Coggins test.
+The BLM vaccinates, deworms, and freeze marks all of the wild horses and burros it offers for adoption or sale and a veterinarian provides necessary pre-adoption medical care.
+The BLM will provide you with a record of the animal’s medical history, including a negative Coggins test.
 A negative Coggins test indicates the animal does not have Equine Infectious Anemia.

-The BLM uses freezemarking to identify captured wild horses and burros, which is a permanent, unalterable, painless way to identify each horse or burro.
-The freezemark is applied on the left side of the animal’s neck and uses the International Alpha Angle System, which is a series of angles and alpha symbols.
+The BLM uses freeze marking to identify removed wild horses and burros, which is a permanent, unalterable, painless way to identify each horse or burro.
+The freeze mark is applied on the left side of the animal’s neck and uses the International Alpha Angle System, which is a series of angles and alpha symbols.
 The mark contains the registering organization (U.S. Government), year of birth, and registration number.

 Does the animal belong to me or the Federal Government?

-A wild horse or burro belongs to the Federal government until the BLM issues you a Certificate of Title.
-After you have had the animal for one year, the BLM will send you a Title Eligibility Letter.
+In the case of an adopted animal, a wild horse or burro belongs to the Federal government until the BLM issues you a Certificate of Title.
+After you have had the adopted animal for one year, the BLM will send you a Title Eligibility Letter.
 You must obtain a signed statement from a qualified person (such as a veterinarian, county extension agent, or humane official) verifying that you have provided humane care and treatment for your adopted animal.
 Once you sign and return the Title Eligibility Letter, the BLM will mail the Certificate of Title to you.
 After you receive the Certificate of Title, the animal becomes your private property.

 Note: There are no additional Federal fees involved in the titling process.